 See how to build a messenger app wisely.
 Read How to make a messenger app: development process insights

-This is what makes it so popular expansion.
-This application is available everywhere, from non-smartphones to cutting-edge devices.
-That is why your intention to build app like WhatsApp is quite reasonable.
+This is what makes it so popular.
+WhatsApp is available everywhere, from non-smartphones to cutting-edge devices.
+That is why your intention to build an app like this is quite reasonable.

 What can WhatsApp do?